DSEI21000-S21/project-product-price-prediction/documents/JM.md

 All data and features are summarized in proper visualizations.

 **B. Do you use the correct visualization type, eg. bar graphs for categorical data, scatter plots for numerical data, etc?

 **C. Are your axes properly labeled?

 All visuals containe proper labels for axes.
-**D. Do you use color properly?
+**D. Do you use color properly?**

+The colors of the visuals show clearly each group of data.

-**E. Do you use opacity and dot size so that scatterplots with lots of data points are not just a mass of interpretable dots?
+**E. Do you use opacity and dot size so that scatterplots with lots of data points are not just a mass of interpretable dots?**

 **F. Do you write captions explaining what a reader should conclude from each figure (not just saying what it is but what it tells you)?